takinosaji/leads/app/leads/cli/README.md

-# CLI Primary Adapter for leads
+# CLI Primary Adapter for Leads

-This package contains CLI Primary Adapter for leads.
+This package contains CLI Primary Adapter for Leads.